superpowers/docs.superpowers-html5.com/pages/en/4_development/2_how-to-contribute.md

 ## Sending a pull request

  * Use imperative in your commits message, for instance `Add flux capacitor` not `Added a flux capacitor`
+ * If you're fixing a bug with an existing issue number of GitHub, mention it in the commit message: `Increase gigawatt output, closes #6`
  * Try to stick to the existing coding style.
 You can use the `tslint` plugin in Visual Studio Code to help.
  * Make your pull request as small as possible.
 Don't bundle many unrelated changes together.